dgaydukov/cert-aws/sa/files/sa.md

         * add NAT or vpc endpoint for SM - lambda can communicate with SM Some system allow users to change passwords (you need provide old password and new), but some are more restrictive, and only super user can change passwords (so you need to provide password of super user and new password).
 That's why for RDS/RedShift/DocumentDB there are 2 options which secret to use to rotate keys (for otherDB/other services since you write lambda yourself, no option to choose other secret exists):
-* this secret (single-user rotation) - change password using current secret.
-Single-user credential update:
+* this secret (single-user rotation) - change password using current secret (single-user rotation):
-    * create new version of existing secret with version `PENDING`
+    * create new version of existing secret with version `AWSPENDING`
     * update password in system (at this point sign-in failure may happen, cause password already updated for a system, but not reflected in SM)
     * update version `AWSCURRENT` => `AWSPREVIOUS` (current version becomes old version)
-    * update version `PENDING` => `AWSCURRENT` (new password becomes current password)
+    * update version `AWSPENDING` => `AWSCURRENT` (new password becomes current password)
 * other secret from SM (multi-user rotation) - you have to select existing secret which would be used to rotate passwords.
-Use this option if current credentials don't have permission to update or you need high availability
+Use this option if current credentials don't have permission to update or you need high availability:
-    Multiple user credential update:
     * create new version of password with new username (at this point 2 credentials to access resource exists)
     * update tag to use new version (at this stage your app already use second credential set)
     * remove old credentials
 As you see here we don't have any lag, cause we add second username/password, and while we are adding second set, current users use first one.
 Once second is added you can switch to it, and remove first.
 Of course in this case you have to have master account that can add/delete credentials, this is impossible to do if you need old password to change password.
 Occasional intermittent sign-in failures:
-* when using Single-User rotation, sign-in failure can occur between old password removed & new generated
+* when using single-user rotation, sign-in failure can occur between old password removed & new generated
 * there are 2 ways to solve this problem:
     * app should implement exponential back-off strategy (app will try to sing-in several times, time between each sing-in grows exponentially)
-    * enable Multi-User rotation - separate master credentials used to rotate, old password not removed until new one is ready (this rotation bring zero downtime)
+    * enable multi-user rotation - separate master credentials used to rotate, old password not removed until new one is ready (this rotation bring zero downtime)
 Cross-region replication - since secrets use KMS, they are region-bounded, but you can create replica of secret in another region.
 SM automatically maintain replica in latest state (if you change primary secret, replica would be updated).
 When you create replica you have to select KMS key in that region.
 Cross-account access - you can either use role or resource-based policy for SM to allow other principal to call SM.
 Versioning - by default `AWSCURRENT` version is used, during rotation new version is created `AWSPENDING`.
 Your lambda should run rotation and change versions (so new rotated credentials would be used).